Adnan-110/Terraform/README.md

 ```

-### What are the 4 commands or options that you often use while dealing terrform ?
+### What are the 4 commands or options that you often use while dealing terraform ?

 ```
-    $ terraform init        : Initializes t erraform working directory by downloading the necessary providers and modules specified in the configuration.
+    $ terraform init        : Initializes terraform working directory by downloading the necessary providers and modules specified in the configuration.

     It prepares the directory to be used with Terraform, setting up the backend, plugins, and other necessary components for managing infrastructure as code.